Equality, Diversity and Inclusion

 Values and principles

-The College has a set of values that flow through all the work that we conduct.
+The College has a set of values that flow through our work.
 These values provide the guiding principles of how the College takes forward and delivers its strategic and operational activities.
-The College values also act as an anchor point for continued reference back to whether our equality, diversity and inclusion activities continue to add value and compliment the aims and ethos of our College strategy.
+Our values also act as an anchor point for continued reference back to whether our equality, diversity and inclusion activities continue to add value and compliment the aims and ethos of our College strategy.

-Chaired by our President, College Council is our governing body which is responsible for the development of clinical and professional policy.
+Chaired by our President, College Council is the body which is responsible for the development of clinical and professional policy.

-Our Board of Trustees is responsible for the implementation and delivery of our diversity strategy.
+Our Board of Trustees is responsible for the development, implementation and delivery of our strategy, including our objectives around diversity.
 Board members will provide leadership on ED&I opportunities across the College.

 Our pledge to equality, diversity and inclusion

-Making changes to our organisations’ and specialty’s culture will take time, but we have made the decision to start the process to do so.
+Making changes to our organisational and specialty’s culture will take time, but we have made the decision to start the process to do so.

 To our members we pledge to: